 On behalf of the staff and board, I wish you and yours well.

-In response to COVID-19, the Kingston Arts Council office located within the Tett Centre for Creativity and Learning will be closed until at least March 31st 2020.
+In response to COVID-19, the Kingston Arts Council office located within the Tett Centre for Creativity and Learning will be closed until further notice.
 All Unit 115 Community Arts Space activities are suspended.
-Staff can be reached via email at the addresses listed below.
+Staff can be reached via email at the addresses listed at the bottom of this page.
 Please note that we are unable to check for voicemail messages at this time, so please reach out to us by email if needed.